Social Connections

 What do healthy relationships look like?

 Healthy relationships boost our emotional well-being.
 Connecting with people who lift you up, support you when you’re down, and make you feel like you belong makes life better.
 Even smiling at a casual acquaintance can boost feelings of belonging and happiness for both of you.
-On the other hand, feeling alone or isolated can harm mental wellness.
+On the other hand, feeling lonely or isolated can harm mental wellness.
 And being in unhealthy relationships may do that, too.

 Try asking yourself these questions about friends and romantic partners.
 Your answers can help you learn more about creating and enjoying healthy relationships — and might even make you think twice about some relationships.